-We expect to rely on third parties to conduct some or all aspects of our vector production, product manufacturing, protocol development, research and preclinical and clinical testing, and these third parties may not perform satisfactorily.
+Should we resume development of our product candidates, we expect to rely on third parties to conduct some or all aspects of our vector production, product manufacturing, protocol development, research and preclinical and clinical testing, and these third parties may not perform satisfactorily.

-We do not expect to independently conduct all aspects of our vector production, product manufacturing, protocol development, research and preclinical and clinical testing.
-We currently rely, and expect to continue to rely, on third parties with respect to these items.
+Should we resume development of our product candidates, we do not expect to independently conduct our vector production, product manufacturing, protocol development, research and preclinical and clinical testing.
+We have historically relied, and, should we resume development of our product candidates, expect to continue to rely, on third parties with respect to these items.
 Any of these third parties may terminate their engagements with us or renegotiate the terms of our agreements at any time.
 If we need to enter into alternative arrangements, it could delay our product development activities.
 Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibility to ensure compliance with all required regulations and study protocols.
 For example, for product candidates that we develop and commercialize on our own, we will remain responsible for ensuring that each of our preclinical and clinical studies are conducted in accordance with the study plan, protocols and regulatory requirements.